-Directors of Safety in construction face a persistent challenge: despite clear PPE policies and regular safety walks, workers still remove hard hats, safety vests, and fall protection the moment they think no one is watching.
-With many injured workers found to be non-compliant with PPE policies at the time of their accidents, this inconsistent compliance creates massive liability exposure that's challenging to monitor across multiple large job sites simultaneously (Source: U.S. Bureau of Labor Statistics).
+Safety leaders in construction face a tough-to-manage problem: despite clear PPE policies and regular safety walks, workers still remove hard hats, safety vests, and fall protection the moment they think no one is watching.
+With many injured workers found to be non-compliant with PPE policies at the time of their accidents, this inconsistent compliance creates massive liability exposure that's difficult to monitor across multiple large job sites simultaneously (Source: U.S. Bureau of Labor Statistics).

-The construction industry faces significant safety challenges that traditional monitoring methods have failed to address.
+The construction industry faces substantial safety hurdles that traditional monitoring methods have failed to address.
 In 2023 alone, construction recorded 18 heat-related deaths—over one-third of all occupational heat fatalities nationwide—despite comprising only 7% of the workforce (Source: The Center for Construction Research & Training).
-Meanwhile, fall protection violations topped OSHA citations with 7,271 violations in fiscal year 2023, and falls accounted for 38.5% of all construction fatalities (Source: OSHA, Bureau of Labor Statistics).
+Meanwhile, fall protection violations topped OSHA citations with 7,271 violations in fiscal year 2023 (Source: OSHA and Bureau of Labor Statistics).

-The hidden costs compound quickly.
+The hidden costs escalate quickly.
 A single major injury can spiral into much higher total costs when factoring in overtime coverage, replacement training, decreased productivity, and potential OSHA fines.
-For safety directors managing 10-20 active sites simultaneously, each with different hazards and contractor crews, maintaining consistent PPE compliance through traditional spot checks has become a complex challenge.
+For safety leaders managing 10-20 active sites simultaneously, each with different hazards and contractor crews, maintaining consistent PPE compliance through traditional spot checks has become a complex hurdle.

 The limitations of traditional spot-check methods